Tennessee’s Reckles Boat Operation Regulations

-Reckless operation of a boat, waterskis or a similar device is one of the most serious offenses in Tennessee boating law.
+Tennessee’s reckless boat operation regulations state that that the operation of a boat, waterskis or a similar device in a reckless or negligent manner is illegal.
 Violations are punishable by a fine of $2,500 and 6 months in jail.
 Additionally, the Coast Guard may impose a civil penalty of up to $5,000 and imprisonment of 1 year.
 Reckless boat operation is defined as any act which endangers life, limb or property.

 - Operating a boat in a designated swimming area.